Tom Longboat: Athletic history

 His coaches did not approve of his alternation of hard workouts with "active rest" such as long walks.
-When he was a professional, these recovery periods annoyed his promoters and the sports press often labeled him "lazy", although the practice of incorporating "hard", "easy", and "recovery" days into training is normal today.
+When he was a professional, these recovery periods annoyed his promoters and the sports press often labelled him "lazy", although the practice of incorporating "hard", "easy", and "recovery" days into training is normal today.
 Because of this and other disputes with his managers Longboat bought out his contract, after which his times improved.